WalterWillis/FFTW.NET/README.md

 ## Modifications
 This library has been slightly modified to support ARM processors, specifically for the Raspberry Pi.
 This code was forked and is being used in a .Net Core program that uses the FFT functions to send a summary of accelerometer peaks via Telemetry for a RockSat-X project.

+On Raspberry Pi, the user will need to use: sudo apt-get install libfftw3-3 sudo apt-get install libfftw3-dev

+The latter specifically has the files needed for this.

+Merely build the project and copy the FFTW.NET.dll manually and use as a reference/dependency.
+Or just replace the one in your program with this one on the raspberry pi.